ronde-de-l-espoir/inscription/README.md

 These node types are exclusive, meaning that a node cannot be of 2 types at once (sorry Schrödinger...).
 So, a parent node cannot have a parent itself, and a child node cannot have children itself.

-## Practical explanation of the graph

 When a user adds someone on the `/ajouter-des-proches` page, he is changing from an independent node to a parent node

-Every time ha adds a new person, he is :
+Every time he adds a new person, he is :
 * spawning a new child node that will have the user's ID as `parentNode`
 * incrementing his `nChildren` by 1